hucancode/hucancode/src/posts/rules-for-a-knight.md

 ### 20. Death

-Life is a long series of farewells; only the circumstances should surprise us.
+Life is a long series of farewells.
 A knight concerns himself with gratitude for the life he has been given.
 He does not fear death, for the work one knight begins, others may finish.